-All campus facilities and operations have been designed to ensure compliance with the CDC's 6-foot social distancing guideline where possible.
+Previously, all campus facilities and operations had been designed to ensure compliance with the CDC's 6-foot social distancing guideline where possible.
 Ground and floor markings, placed to maintain six-foot (ft.) separation between individuals, were positioned in known congestion areas to help guide and ensure appropriate social distancing.

-All classroom furniture seating has been adjusted to accommodate a 6-ft. separation between individuals.
-In undergraduate science teaching laboratories that have fixed furniture arrangements, such as biology and chemistry labs, maximum class sizes have been set to maintain the 6-ft. distancing requirement.
+All classroom furniture seating had been adjusted to accommodate a 6-ft. separation between individuals.
+In undergraduate science teaching laboratories that have fixed furniture arrangements, maximum class sizes were set to maintain the 6-ft. distancing requirement.
 As noted above, class section sizes needed to be adjusted accordingly, which may have resulted in changes to students' schedules.
 (See Section III for more information regarding delivery of the curriculum).

-Dining areas and other public seating spaces have been furnished to allow for the physical distancing requirements.
+Dining areas and other public seating spaces had been furnished to allow for the physical distancing requirements.

-All students and employees are expected to remain in compliance with the maximum group size parameters outlined in the Governor's Gradual Plan to Restart Maine's Economy.
+Before May 24, 2021, all students and employees were expected to remain in compliance with the maximum group size parameters outlined in the Governor's Gradual Plan to Restart Maine's Economy.

-All University operations and shared office spaces have been reviewed to limit the density of individuals to the extent possible.
-This has been achieved through a variety of solutions including, but not limited to, remote work for all or part of the duties of some employees, flexible/staggered work scheduling, the use of plexiglass shielding as dictated by the specific student-facing needs of the department/area, and the re-purposing of small and large conference rooms to achieve social distancing targets.
-The use of Zoom videoconferencing technology is expected for all meetings whenever possible, including large meetings, such as the monthly meeting of the University Faculty Assembly.
+All University operations and shared office spaces were reviewed to limit the density of individuals to the extent possible.
+This was achieved through a variety of solutions including, but not limited to, remote work for all or part of the duties of some employees, flexible/ staggered work scheduling, the use of plexiglass shielding as dictated by the specific student-facing needs of the department/area, and the re-purposing of small and large conference rooms to achieve social distancing targets.
+Zoom videoconferencing technology was used for all meetings whenever possible.